2026 IAHE Homeschool Day at the Capitol

 Make more of your day!

-Capitol Tours and State Library Tours are also available during our event.
-Tours have limited space available and require adding the total number of individuals in your group to your event registration.
+Statehouse Tours and State Library Tours are also available during our event.
+Tours have limited space available and require adding the total number of individuals in your family to your event registration.

-Note: At checkout, be sure to opt-in to our emails to receive the Event Guide and Capitol Day updates!
+Note: At checkout, be sure to opt-in to our emails to receive Capitol Day updates!

-The Exploring Indiana State Parks ebook is included FREE with your IAHE Day at the Capitol registration
+The Indiana History: An Overview of Our Roots as the 19th State ebook is included FREE with your IAHE Day at the Capitol registration

-After registering for Capitol Day, go to iahe.net/my-account/downloads and download your free Exploring Indiana State Parks ebook.
-Your 2023 IAHE Day at the Capitol Event Guide is coming soon.
+After registering for Capitol Day, go to iahe.net/my-account/downloads and download your free Indiana History ebook and 2026 IAHE Day at the Capitol Event Guide.

 General Schedule (10:00 am – 3:00 pm)